 Finally, you must document the process in a quality control plan and in manufacturing drawings specific to 3D printing.
 Now, you are ready for production!

 As engineers, we are great at finding solutions.
 Still, it takes extra discipline to make sure that we are solving the right problem.
 Engineers naturally want to jump to Steps 3 and 4.
 Don’t make that mistake!

 The seeds of innovation are planted in Steps 1 and 2.
 Jumping to Steps 3 and 4 leads to only incremental improvements, and not true innovation.
 Albert Einstein described it this way, “If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and five minutes thinking about solutions.”

 Where do you spend most of your time?

 Extol has formalized these 4 steps into our Digital Development Program™.
 We use them to guide our customers as they drive innovation with 3D printing.

 You are free to follow these steps on your own or let us help you.
 Either way, we love to see innovation unlocked with 3D printing!

-Kyle Harvey leads Extol's Additive Manufacturing Business Unit and is a member of Extol's Executive Leadership Team.
-Kyle helps forward-thinking companies create value with Additive Manufacturing by pursuing innovation through the lens of Human Centered Design and Agile Product Development.
+Kyle leads Extol's Additive Manufacturing Business Unit and is a member of Extol's Leadership Group.
+He helps forward-thinking companies create value with Additive Manufacturing by pursuing innovation through the lens of Human Centered Design and Agile Product Development.